 The sun always shines above the clouds.

-The lighting is soft.
-It is night.
-He wonders down a few concrete stairs onto the street.
-The world is grey, mostly colourless.
-Sounds of the night surround him like a soft ambient blanket.
-Crickets, night birds, long grass swishing in the breeze.
-He walks on through the grey lifeless interface.
-As he reaches a first intersection he turns left through a field of astroturf.
-There is a faint aroma of summer nights, of flowers, overturned earth and fresh cut grass.
-As he makes his way through the grey plastic pillars of the neighbourhood forest he hears the familiar call of a distant eastern screech owl.
-A delicate melodic wave that announces the proximity of home.
-He can hear the leaves playing in the breeze, the trunks wincing.
-A pathway leads him to a series of box-shaped houses.
-As he reaches the third one, he turns to face it and stops.
-Before him there is nothing.
+The lighting was soft.
+Simulacrum of night.
+He wondered down a few concrete stairs onto the street.
+The world was grey, bled of life and colour.
+Sounds of the night surrounded him like a soft ambient blanket.
+Crickets, night birds, dried flowers, long grass swishing in the breeze.
+A bouquet of sensory comforts.
+He walked on through the grey lifeless interface.
+As he reached a first intersection he turned left through a field of synthetic turf.
+There was a faint aroma of summer nights, of flowers, overturned earth and fresh cut grass.
+As he made his way through the grey plastic pillars of the neighbourhood forest he heard the familiar call of a distant eastern screech owl.
+A delicate melodic wave that announced the proximity of home.
+He could hear the leaves playing in the breeze, the trunks wincing.
+A pathway led him to a series of box-shaped houses.
+As he reached the third one, he turned to face it and stopped.
+Before him there was mere nothing.
 Just a few outlines, mostly walls and steps.
-He sighs.
-If he closes his eyes he can smell his neighbour’s apple tree blossoms, the bougainvillea climbing up the side of the house.
-They are almost real, and he can almost see them.
-He sighs again and reaches into his waistcoat and extracts a tiny metal case containing his reality lenses.
-He puts them on.
-His vision turns white for a second.
-Then a pair of white clouds appear before him.
+He sighed.
+If he closed his eyes he could smell his neighbour’s apple tree blossoms, the bougainvillea climbing up the side of the house.
+They were almost real, and he could almost see them.
+Sighing again, he reached into his waistcoat and extracted a tiny metal case containing his reality lenses.
+He put them on.
+His vision turned milky for a second.
+A pair of white clouds appeared before him.

 Loading Happiness 3